Supervised Detection of Strongly-Labelled Whale Calls

 TOTAL VALIDATION 587 585 17627 5.1

 Table 1.
-Summary statistics on the development dataset.
+Summary statistics on the development set.

 A more complete version of this table is available here, with more statistics within the different classes and more information on the recording deployments.